French protesters take to streets over pension reform but numbers dwindle

 “Each day that we strike is a day’s salary lost.
 Today we’re hunkering down for the long haul,” the 34-year-old dancer said.
 “We need to manage our forces.”

-Additional reporting by Geert De Clercq; Writing by Richard Lough; Editing by Peter Graff and Nick Macfie
+Additional reporting by Geert De Clercq, Dominique Vidalon; Writing by Richard Lough; Editing by Peter Graff, Nick Macfie and Lisa Shumaker